FACG2/Streams-and-Buffers/README.md

 >  Streams are useful because they allow us to read bits of large files as soon as they're available.

-### Efficient data flow :

-  * stream.pipe(): limits the buffering of data to acceptable levels
-  * highWaterMark: sets a threshold to stop reading data until it is consumed

 ## What are buffers?